ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-featured-contacts.md

   to additional pages.
 These are needed if the listed items will not fit on one page.
     The following options are available.
-    - *Use Global:* Use the default value from the component options screen.
+    - *Use Global* Use the default value from the component options screen.
-    - *Auto:* Pagination links shown if needed.
+    - *Auto* Pagination links shown if needed.
-    - *Show:* Pagination links shown if needed.
+    - *Show* Pagination links shown if needed.
-    - *Hide:* Pagination links not shown.
+    - *Hide* Pagination links not shown.
 Note: In this case, Users will not be able to navigate to additional pages.
 - **Pagination Summary** Show or hide the current page number and total pages (e.g., "Page 1 of 2") at the bottom of each page.
 Use Global